Levomilnacipran (By mouth)

 - Do not use this medicine if you have used an MAOI within the past 14 days.
 Do not take an MAOI for at least 7 days after you stop this medicine.

 - Some foods and medicines can affect how levomilnacipran works.
-Tell your doctor if you are also using the following:
+Tell your doctor if you are using any of the following:

-- Buspirone, fentanyl, lithium, ritonavir, St John's wort, tramadol, or a tryptophan supplement
+- Buspirone, clarithromycin, fentanyl, ketoconazole, lithium, ritonavir, St John's wort, tramadol, or a tryptophan supplement

 Warnings While Using This Medicine: